nothirdmolars/jsarcade/README.txt

 >Potential Problem Areas-

-There shouldn't be any remaining issues in the code, but there are a couple of details of the implementain worth noting:
+There shouldn't be any big issues in the code, but there are a couple of details of the implementain worth noting:
 Firstly, because all games are run from the same page and ajax calls are made to integrate new resources, the site/app doesn't currently function locally.
+It was built to call the root directory in MAMP at the moment (htdocs).
 Secondly, you may notice an occasional 'missing' enemy in the Line Quest game - this is a result of the current speed algorithm values.
 Increasing the speed, particularly the throttled minimum for random speed multiplier(search for minRand) will 'correct' this.